Where in Britain do pine martens live?

 Do pine martens eat squirrels?

-Pine martens and red squirrels have evolved together throughout their Eurasian range in a natural predator/prey relationship, though studies in Britain and Ireland highlight a low occurrence of red squirrel in pine marten diet.
-Research in Ireland by Dr Emma Sheehy and colleagues has suggested that where pine martens are naturally recovering their former range, grey squirrel numbers are decreasing, allowing recolonisation of woodland by red squirrels.
+Pine martens and red squirrels have evolved together throughout their Eurasian range in a natural predator-prey relationship, though studies in Britain and Ireland highlight a low occurrence of red squirrel in pine marten diet.
+Research in Ireland and Scotland by Dr Emma Sheehy and colleagues found that in some areas where pine martens are present, non-native grey squirrels are negatively affected, and red squirrels may benefit from their presence (Sheehy & Lawton, 2014; Sheehy et al., 2018).
+However there is also evidence that these effects only occur when there is a relatively high density of pine martens (Sheehy & Lawton, 2014; Sheehy et al., 2018; Flaherty & Lawton, 2019; Twining, Montgomery & Tosh, 2020).
+NB Sheehy & Lawton, 2014 paper is not available to download for free.

 What should I do if I see a pine marten?

-If you see a pine marten in England or Wales, please report it to us.
+If you see a pine marten in England, Wales, or Southern Scotland and the Scottish borders please report it to us.
 If possible, please try and take a photograph or video.
-If you’re in Scotland, the local biological records centre, will be interested to receive the record.
+If you’re in Central or Northern Scotland, the local biological records centre, will be interested to receive the record.

 The pine marten is part of our rich wildlife heritage.
 It plays an integral role in a healthy, balanced woodland ecosystem and can be an important predator of pest species, such as grey squirrels.
-As a bonus, re-establishing pine martens in England and Wales also has the potential to benefit the rural economy, as has been the case in Scotland, through the creation of tourism opportunities for people who are keen to see this captivating woodland animal.
+As a bonus, re-establishing pine martens in England and Wales, and encouraging pine marten recovery in the Scottish borders also has the potential to benefit the rural economy, as has been the case in Scotland, through the creation of tourism opportunities for people who are keen to see this captivating woodland animal.

-Pine marten populations in England and Wales had become so small and isolated that they were very unlikely to recover naturally without intervention.
-While the population in Scotland is spreading southwards, it is unlikely that it will spread to re-colonise Wales and central and southern England.
-This is due to the large conurbations in northwest and central England and a lack of appropriate habitat in some of these areas.
-Translocating animals from healthy populations to suitable areas of England and Wales is a way of restoring viable pine marten populations to Wales and southern England.
+Although the pine marten population in Scotland was spreading southwards, it was unlikely that it would spread to re-colonise Wales and central and southern England due to the large conurbations in northwest and central England, as well as a lack of appropriate habitat in some of these areas.

 What legal protection do pine martens have?